DaleLore/daily_co/README.md

   ```
 <kbd>
 <img src="./Assets/screenshot-html-01.png">
-Refer to `dailyco_events.html` in the <b>Steps</b> folder to see code at this point.
+Refer to `01-dailyco_events.html` in the <b>Steps</b> folder to see code at this point.
 </kbd>

  <hr>
  <br>

 ### React when a user joins a call
-Within the callback function of joinedCall, we're going to evoke another function where we'll create the participant.
+Within the callback function of `joinedCall()` with the `e` (event) being referred to.

+Then once "inside" that function, we're going to evoke another function where we'll create the participant.
 The `joined-meeting` event gives us important information like user_id and username.
 You can even check it out in your console with `e.participants.local`

 This is also the point where I'll need to start create elements in the `<body>` so I can see what is happening.
+We'll use a custom JavaScript funciont called `createParticipantDiv()` that'll create a `<div>` with the participant's information.
+We're using `<div>` elements so we can append, select, and eventually remove them from our list.

 If I want to see all these new participants joining, I'm going to need to code space in the HTML to accommodate them.
 I'm going to create a `<div>` element to append all these new participants divs within my HTML.
 Just above the `<script>` tag.

 ```
 <!-- HTML: In the body, above the script tags -->